patrickcapaldo/patrickcapaldo.github.io/_projects/project_simple_pendulum.md

 ## Animation

 The animation shown in Figure 1 was created using the Pygame library for Python.
+The GitHub code for this can be found at <a href="https://github.com/patrickcap/dynamics-fun/blob/main/oscillatingPendulum.py">this</a> repository.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">